justme-1968/homebridge-fhem/README.md

 - lights (devices with set on and set off commands)
 - homematc, FS20 and ZWave dimmers (devices with set on, set off and set dim or set pct commands)
 - HUE, WifiLight, MilightDevice, SWAP_0000002200000003 (hue, sat, bri, rgb)
-- homematic, max and pid20 thermostats
+- homematic, max, pid20 and comet dect  thermostats
 - homematic, DUOFERN, SOMFY and FS20/IT(?) blinds
 - hommatic, MAX and FHTTK contact sensors (door, window)
 - HM-SEC-WIN, HM-SEC-KEY